| .idea | ||

 "Static" there as in "those don't change during normal service operation".

-Start the current directory as a kiwi-scp instance using kiwi up
+Start the current directory as a kiwi-scp instance using kiwi up, or stop it using kiwi down.

 Projects